nazmigorkem/mechanic-backend/README.md

 * `yarn install`
 * `yarn dev`

-`Note: This is our school project and its done in limited time.
+`Note: This was our school project and its done in limited time.
 Therefore, there can be bugs.`